 1. Hemp Flower (Smokable Hemp)

-Hemp flower (also known as smokable hemp) is the only type of CBD flower that is federally legal and refers ONLY to CBD flower that contains less than 0.3% THC.
+CBD hemp flower (also known as smokable hemp) is the only type of CBD flower that is federally legal and refers ONLY to CBD flower that contains less than 0.3% THC, the limit set by the 2018 Farm Bill that legalized hemp nationwide.

 Legally speaking, the only difference between hemp and marijuana is that marijuana has THC levels higher than 0.3%.
 So, only CBD flower strains that are below that threshold are considered “smokable hemp,” which is legal nationally and can be ordered online.
 All other types of CBD flower are still legally considered marijuana.